moka-guys/geneonlycoverage/README.md

 # geneonlycoverage
-- take total coverage outputremove exon level coverage to leave gene level,
+- take total coverage output
+- remove exon level coverage to leave only gene leve
+- append a sample column at end